Casimir force induced by electromagnetic wave polarization in Kerr, G\"odel and Bianchi--I spacetimes: Casimir force due polarized electromagnetic waves

-In this case, the difference between left-- and right--polarization is produced by anisotropies in spacetime.
+In this case, the difference between left-- and right--polarization is produced by anisotropies in spacetime, and is equal to $\delta k=-a \partial_0\vartheta/(4\sqrt{3})$.
 This induces a modification on the Casimir force \eqref{normalForceCas} for two parallel plates with a proper length separation $a\, l$.
-However, this separation should be smaller than the scale of variation of the anisotropy, $a\, l\, \partial_\xi \vartheta\ll 1$.
-Otherwise, cosmological effects will modify the Casimir force.